Annapurna Circuit with Tilicho Lake Trek

 On day sixth early in the morning, we left from Manang to Tilicho Lake.
 We reached Khangsar and had our breakfast.
 Then we started moving again and arrived at Shri kharka and had our lunch there.
 The more we get close, the trial becomes more visible and transparent and equally seems more daring and challenging.
 The adventurous test to Tilicho Lake was full of ups and downs.
 The route was dangerous as some parts of the area were in a landslide zone but protected by an iron wire fence and stone.
 After walking for several hours reached Tilicho Base Camp.
 We took it as our day and rested in the base camp.
 We had our dinner and gathered near the Furnace, and many people were there as well.
 Then we went to the lodge and slept as we had our big day tomorrow — overnight in the Tlicho Base Camp.

 On the seventh day, we left basecamp at dawn (5 AM), and we were already tired before we reach our destination.
 There is a place called 21 ghumti, which was the toughest part of the trekking.
 On the way, we saw the Mountains very close to our vision.
 For instance, we were surrounded by mountains.
 The route was partially covered by snow.
 Finally, we reached Tilicho Lake, and we were all overwhelming.
 The view was such we were out of words; everyone started shouting with joy.
-We took loads of pictures for the memory, and the view was mesmerising.
+We took loads of pictures for the memory, and the view was mesmerizing.

 In a short period, we left there as it was windy we couldn’t stay there for long.
 We returned to the base camp tired and joyful that we were able to reach the Lake.
-Afterwards, we packed our bags and left.
+Afterward, we packed our bags and left.
 We stopped at shri kharka for lunch.
 From shri kharka, we moved again and arrived yak kharka that day.
 We must say that day was toughest and memorable as well- Overnight in Yak kharka.

 On day eight, we had our breakfast and moved on from Yak Kharka.
 We stopped at Fedi for the tea; and then for lunch in base camp, which is at the height of 4925 m. we stayed there for the night.
 We had to cross suspension bridges and Mountain cliffs to reach up to basecamp.
-The trek form Yak Kharka to base camp isn’t fair, but due to high altitude, we kept it a short distance.
+The trek from Yak Kharka to base camp isn’t fair, but due to high altitude, we kept it a short distance.
 Everyone was tired, and we slept because we had a huge day to overcome tomorrow — overnight in High Camp.

 Mostly awaited day